This article is purely to give advice on macerator toilets the Basement Sump and Pump Co are unable to service or repair macerators.

 Can a macerator also take other appliances?

-Dependent on the type of macerator, a macerator will take all types of soil waste, provided that it is within the guidelines and there are certainly no solids going down, such as kitchen waste or even wet wipes.
-See our list of things not to be put down a sewage pump.
+Dependent on the type of macerator, a macerator will take all types of soil waste, provided that it is within the guidelines and there are certainly no solids going down, such as wet wipes or non grind-able items.

 Should a qualified person be needed to install a macerator?